dnschneid/crouton/README.md

     keep it relevant and organized.
   * Really like a certain desktop environment, but not up for coding?
 Open or comment on a bug with steps to get things working well.
-  * Hang out in the \#crouton IRC channel on freenode.net!

 ## License